From Coin-Op to Hundreds of Employees – The Story of Julia and Keith Pooler

 Back in 2009 when we first started in this small laundry, we had about 25 people working for us.
 If we were to produce 7,000-8,000 pounds of linen a day we were really thrilled to do that.
 Today we employ over 325 people and we produce somewhere near 33-36 million pounds of linen a year.

 But how did Keith and Julia get to this point?
-Like many small businesses, with tons of hard work, some luck, and in their case, access to affordable capital from a CDFI.
+Like many small businesses, with tons of hard work, some luck, and in their case, access to affordable capital from a mission-based lender.

-“I don’t know if I could have done it without them,” Keith said when explaining how CDC Small Business Finance (CDC), the CNote-partner CDFI, was more like an ally than a just lender.
+“I don’t know if I could have done it without them,” Keith said when explaining how CDC Small Business Finance (CDC), a CNote-partner, was more like an ally than a just lender.

 How it all started